sirthias/swave/docs/src/paradox/usage/quick-start.md

 Running a Stream
 ----------------

-It is only when you call `.run()` on a `Piping` that the whole stream machinery kicks into motion and data elements start to flow.
+It is only when you call `.run()` on a `StreamGraph` that the whole stream machinery kicks into motion and data elements start to flow.
 Thereby one very important thing to have in mind is that you can only ever call `.run()` **once** on any given stream setup.
 After the first `.run()` call all elements of the stream setup, i.e. all involved spouts and drains (as well as, potentially, @ref[Pipes] and @ref[Modules]) have been "spent".
 They cannot be used again and will cause all subsequent streams that they are incorporated into to fail with an @scaladoc[IllegalReuseException].
+If you want to re-run the stream another fresh `StreamGraph` instance must be created.

 *swave* streams can run synchronously (yet without any blocking!) purely on the caller thread.
 All the examples we've looked at so far are of this kind.
 However, there might be components in your stream setup that require asynchronous dispatch and therefore cannot run purely on the caller thread in a non-blocking fashion.
 For example, a spout or drain might be connected to a network socket and thus must be "woken up" when new data arrive or the kernel signals that the socket is now ready to accept data.
-Or the stream might contain a transformation that requires the concept of "time" in order to do its thing (like `throttle` or `takeWithin`).
+Or the stream might contain a transformation that requires the concept of "time" in order to do its thing (like @ref[throttle] or @ref[takeWithin]).<br/>
-Or you might want to introduce an asynchronous boundary manually (see the `async` transformation), in order to allow for different parts of your pipeline to be run in parallel.
+Or you might want to introduce an asynchronous boundary manually (see the @ref[asyncBoundary] transformation), in order to allow for different parts of your pipeline to be run in parallel.
 In all of these cases the stream will be started asynchronously when you call `.run()`, which means it will be started and run on another thread.